tiave/propertyviewer/README.md

 * PostgreSQL implementation almost worked (and has  worked before); this time got errors such as _On release of batch it still contained JDBC statements_ which I couldn't find a proper solution for
 * typically I would go for a friend/colleague for help, but didn't find that appropriate on this case -> endless googling with little progress per hour
+* Heroku build failing, but fixing that not urgent